 South Africa profile

-Diversity is a key feature of South Africa, where 11 languages are recognised as official, where community leaders include rabbis and chieftains, rugby players and returned exiles, where traditional healers ply their trade around the corner from stockbrokers and where housing ranges from mud huts to palatial homes with swimming pools.
+Diversity is a key feature of South Africa, where 11 languages are recognised as official, where community leaders include rabbis, traditional chieftains and returned exiles, and where housing ranges from mud huts to palatial gated communities.

 At a glance

 - Politics: The ANC scored its fifth election victory in April 2014

 - Economy: One of continent's largest economies also has widespread poverty, high crime rates and persistent unemployment.
 It moved into recession in May 2009

 - International: Plays a leading role in diplomatic and anti-poverty initiatives in Africa after emerging from international isolation in 1994 at the end of apartheid era

 The government introduced grand social engineering schemes such as the forced resettlement of hundreds of thousands of people.
 It also killed, imprisoned and exiled its opponents and fomented instability in hostile neighbouring countries.

 The apartheid government eventually negotiated itself out of power after decades of international isolation and armed opposition from the African National Congress (ANC) and other groups, and the new democratically-elected leadership encouraged reconciliation.
 But the years of conflict left a legacy of lawlessness and social inequality that two decades of black-majority ANC rule have failed to overcome.

 South Africa has one of the continent's largest economies, although it went into recession in May 2009 following a sharp slowdown in the mining and manufacturing sectors.
 The construction industry, on the other hand, benefited from a huge programme of government investment ahead of the 2010 World Cup.